deepanshs/mrsimulator/docs/user_guide/method/method.rst

 The Hahn Echo sequence, with :math:`\pi/2-\tau-\pi-t\rightarrow`, leads to the formation of a :math:`\text{p}_I` echo at :math:`t = \tau`.
 The two transition pathways created by this experiment on a deuterium nucleus are illustrated beneath the sequence.
-Remember that a :math:`\pi` rotation is a special because it connects transitions with equal but opposite signs of :math:`\text{p}_I` while :math:`\text{d}_I` remains invariant.
+Remember that a :math:`\pi` rotation is special because it connects transitions with equal but opposite signs of :math:`\text{p}_I` while :math:`\text{d}_I` remains invariant.